 Born and raised in Milwaukee, Lt.
 Gov. Barnes is the son of a public-school teacher and a United Auto Workers member, to whom he credits much of his success.
 He grew up attending Milwaukee Public Schools and graduated from John Marshall High School in 2003.

 Lt.
-Gov. Barnes is an alumnus of Alabama A&M University.
+Gov. Barnes attended Alabama A&M University.
 After his time there, he worked for various political campaigns and in the city of Milwaukee mayor's office, eventually becoming an organizer for Milwaukee Inner City Congregations Allied for Hope, a Milwaukee-based interfaith coalition that advocates social justice.
-He also worked for the State Innovation Exchange, a national progressive public policy organization.

 In 2012, at the age of 25, Lt.
 Gov. Barnes was elected to the Wisconsin State Assembly, where he served two terms.
 His tenure in the State Assembly included serving as Chair of the Legislature's Black and Latino Caucus and becoming a recognized leader on progressive economic policies and gun violence prevention legislation.

 Within his current role, Lt.
-Gov. Barnes uses a platform of sustainability and equity to fight for solutions that invest in opportunities and fairness for every child, person, and family in Wisconsin, regardless of zip code.
+Gov. Barnes serves as the Chair of the Governor's Task Force on Climate Change while also serving as co-Chair of the New DEAL Climate Change Policy Group.
+The New DEAL is a national network of rising state and local elected leaders.
+The lieutenant governor uses a platform of sustainability and equity to fight for solutions that invest in opportunities and fairness for every child, person, and family in Wisconsin, regardless of zip code.